 Trusts are eligible for the special income tax rate on long-term capital gains and qualified dividends; in 2014, the 20 percent capital gains rate will apply when trust taxable income exceeds $12,150.
 The 15 percent and 0 percent capital gains rates also apply to trusts in lower tax brackets.

 Net investment income

-Also, effective in 2013, the new Net Investment Income Tax (NIIT) of 3.8 percent applies to certain income retained by trusts and estates if taxable income exceeds $11,950.
-Net investment income includes interest and dividend income and capital gains, but also includes passive income from rental and business activities, and from pass-through entities such as partnerships, limited liability companies (LLCs), and S corporations.* As a result, many trusts and estates will be taxed in 2013 at 43.4 percent on ordinary income and 23.8 percent on qualified dividends and long-term capital gains, plus state level income taxes.
+Also, the new NIIT of 3.8 percent applies to certain income retained by trusts and estates if taxable income exceeds $12,150.
+Net investment income includes interest and dividend income and capital gains, but also includes passive income from rental and business activities, and from pass-through entities such as partnerships, limited liability companies (LLCs), and S corporations.* As a result, many trusts and estates will be taxed in 2014 at 43.4 percent on ordinary income and 23.8 percent on qualified dividends and long-term capital gains, plus state level income taxes.

 Individual beneficiaries may be eligible for lower tax brackets.
 The NIIT does not affect single beneficiaries unless their Adjusted Gross Income (AGI) exceeds $200,000 or beneficiaries who are married filing jointly with AGI exceeding $250,000.

 This difference in income tax brackets between trusts and individual beneficiaries presents an opportunity to effectively manage the trust’s taxable income.
 If the trust’s distribution provisions allow discretionary distributions, a trust distribution will result in income taxed at the beneficiary level.